 Ensure habitat diversity

 Structural heterogeneity is important in providing a range of sub-habitats for invertebrates.
-Besides pure stands of common reed (Phragmites australis), it is most important to retain areas where Phragmites is mixed with other vegetation elements, such as tussocky grasses, sallow carr and sedges (Carex sp.).
+Besides pure stands of common reed (Phragmites australis), it is most important to retain areas where Phragmites are mixed with other vegetation elements, such as tussocky grasses, sallow carr and sedges (Carex sp.).
 Good stands of Greater Tussock Sedge (Carex paniculata) will benefit the nationally scarce fly Anagnota bicolor.
 The gall fly, Lipara similis, causes galls on common reed, but requires the plant to be under some stress from partial shade or drier conditions; the fly Cryptonevra consimilis lives within the galls of L. similis, so is also dependent on reed in this condition.

 Flower-rich areas at the margin of the reedbeds should be encouraged to provide pollen and nectar sources for adult insects.
-Stands of yellow loosestrife (Lysimachia vulgaris) are particularly important for the rare solitary bee Macropis europaea, which uses oil from the plant to line the cells of its subterranean nest.
+Stands of yellow loosestrife (Lysimachia vulgaris) are particularly important for the rare solitary bee, Macropis europaea, which uses oil from the plant to line the cells of its subterranean nest.

 As well as vegetational structure, the physical context of the reedbed is important for invertebrates.
 A gently sloping profile or berm at the margin of the waterbody is more beneficial than the sharp edges.
 Sloping edges offer a gradient for ecological adjustment by invertebrates during fluctuations in water level, during both summer draw-down and in times of unusually high water levels.